DominikDziedzic/PilotStudySampling/README.md

 # Simulations: 1000
 ```
-A mediation analysis yielded the 95% CI for the direct effect (ADE), mediator effect (ACME), and the total effect.
+A mediation analysis yielded the 95% CI for the direct effect (ADE), indirect effect (ACME), and the total effect.
 The proportion mediated is the indirect effect divided by the total effect.
 Mediate() & mediation() functions in "mediation" package will be used in analogous analyses in Bayesian framework for comparison purposes.

 First, however, let's conduct a similar analysis on `probability`.